iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient via Forward Backwards Envelope.md

 ### **Extension and Augmentations**

-#TODO: Fill out the extension of the proximal gradient method in the future!
+#UNFINISHED: Fill out the extension of the proximal gradient method in the future!
+Just an overview would be great.

+**References**: First Order Optimizations from Amir Beck.

 ---
 ### **Proximal Gradient In Relations to Other Algorithms**